mirkokiefer/diff-merge-patch/README.md

 ###Ordered Sets
 Ordered Sets are similar to Ordered Lists except that all elements are globally unique.
 This allows diff/merge/patch to consider position changes of elements.
-In ordered list diffs there is not notion of movement, they can only be seen as a delete and insert of the same element.
+In ordered list diffs there is no notion of movement, they can only be seen as a delete and insert of the same element.

 Ordered Sets are represented as JavaScript arrays: